What is CAIR?

 contemporary public education and health promotion intervention.

 CAIR is funded by the US Department of Health and Human Services, National Institutes of Health – National Institute on Minority Health and Health Disparities, as an Exploratory Center of Excellence, P20.
+The content of this site is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 The award number is: 1P20MD006872, the total award is: $6,071,741.00.